Jevonhill1/badge_watch/README.md

 * Ruby/JS version

-* Yarn && Bundle
+* Run Yarn && Bundle to get packages working

+* Run rails db:migrate and rails db:seed to populate the database

 * Rails s to display on localhost

-* PostgreSQL Database
+* This app uses PostgreSQL Database

 * Download zip or clone repo

-* Has video livestream
+* This app has video livestream

-* Police Database(in progress, 2 columns have yet to be migrated)
+* This app has a Police Database(in progress, still seeding database)

+* This app has authorization for users and admins, but it hasn't been applied yet

 * May add Ruby Motion for Mobile Phones

 * Needs UX/UI work currently

-* Byebug testing for Police params[:id]
+* Byebug testing for Police params[:id] by typing byebug in the police_controller under def show